 Credit card APRs normally range from around 13% to 21%, so the interest can really add up when you carry a balance from month to month.
 That can eat up the value of any rewards you might have earned.
 Using a card with a 0% introductory APR helps you maximize your rewards-earning potential.

-The Amex Blue Business Plus Charge Card offers the longest 0% introductory APR on the market—15 months.
-After these 15 months, your APR will set in at a rate that will vary with the market and your creditworthiness, so be sure to see the issuer’s terms and conditions for the latest APR information.
+The Amex Blue Business Plus Charge Card offers a 12-month 0% introductory APR period.
+After these 12 months, your APR will set in at a rate that will vary with the market and your creditworthiness, so be sure to see the issuer’s terms and conditions for the latest APR information.

 →TL;DR: Since spending-related credit card rewards are tax-free, you should try to maximize rewards.
 Get the right card for your business, and make sure that the rewards you’ll be earning make up for any annual fee and interest payments.